Pioneer SX-1980 - Restoration

 A bit dusty but not bad.
 It should be an easy clean up.

-This is where the Pioneer SX-1980 needs some repair and restoration attention.
+This is where the Pioneer SX-1980 needs some restoration attention.

 This assembly inside the Pioneer Sx-1980 fry's itself as you will see in the next picture.